England at Women's Cricket World Cup: 'Absolute shocker' if Nat Sciver-Brunt's side do not reach semi-finals, says Charles Dagnall

 - Get Sky Sports or stream on NOW contract-free

-However, taking into account their recent performances, the fact they were beaten 2-1 at home by India this summer and lost every game in the Ashes overseas last winter, I am not full of confidence.
+However, taking into account their recent performances - prior to their warm-up wins over India and Australia - the fact they were beaten 2-1 at home by India this summer and lost every game in the Ashes overseas last winter, I am not full of confidence.

 I think their fielding has been very, very average over the last 12-18 months.
 No matter how hard they say they are working at it, I have not seen a massive improvement.